i-love-flamingo/example-helloworld/Readme.md

 	return controller
 }

-// Get is a controller action that renders the `hello.html` template func (controller *HelloController) Get(ctx context.Context, r *web.Request) web.Result {
+// Hello is a controller action that renders the `hello.html` template func (controller *HelloController) Hello(ctx context.Context, r *web.Request) web.Result {
 	// Calling the Render method from the response helper and render the template "hello" return controller.responder.Render("hello", nil)
 }